Georgia Wildlife Resources Division

 YOU CAN HELP!
 Kites have already been spotted in Georgia, and your sightings have been extremely helpful in contributing to the discovery of documented kite nests in the past.

-Please report all swallow-tailed kites seen from now through early September with the kite sighting observation form.
-You may fill out the form online, or fax or mail it in.
-Forms are available at www.gos.org/sightings/stkiform.html .
-If you do not have access to the online report form, you can report sightings directly to Diana Swan at the address below -- via email (preferred), phone, or mail.
-All sightings locations will be included in DNRs Kite database, and the information will be forwarded to the swallow-tailed kite field biologists for nesting or roosting follow-up searches.
+Please report all swallow-tailed kites seen from now through early September with the Bird Trax.
+You may register an account to submit sighting and access.
+This is available at http://www.gos.org/current-sightings-(ebird) .
+If you do not have access to the online report form, you can report sightings directly to Tim Keyes at the address below -- via email (preferred), phone, or mail.
+All sightings locations will be included in DNR's kite database, and the information will be forwarded to the swallow-tailed kite field biologists for nesting or roosting follow-up searches.
 Please be specific about the location and if possible reference the page, grid letter and number, and position from the DeLorme Georgia Atlas and/or provide a latitude and longitude.
 For use in the database, we have to be able to locate the kite observation on a map, and assign latitude and longitude.
 Happy birding!